Iran–Pakistan relations: Language

 Urdu has a strong influence from Persian.
 The name Pakistan, which can be translated as "Land of the Pure", relates to the Persian word pak, which means pure.

 Sport

 Football is the most popular sport played in the border regions.
 Cricket is also played to some extent in Iranian Balochistan; most of the Iranian national cricket team is Balochi, and Iranian cricket was established in Sistan and Baluchestan province in 1981 by Pakistani nationals.
 The game became popular through contact between neighbouring Iranian and Pakistani cities, such as Chabahar and Gwadar, Saravan and Panjgur, Zahedan and Quetta.

 Diplomacy and role in mediation

 Diplomatic agent

-Since Iran has no diplomatic relations with the United States; the Iranian interests section in the United States is represented by the Embassy of Pakistan Embassy in Washington.
+Since Iran has no diplomatic relations with the United States; the Iranian interests section in the United States is represented by the Embassy of Pakistan in Washington.
 Iranian nuclear scientist, Shahram Amiri, thought to have been abducted by CIA from Saudi Arabia, took sanctuary in the Pakistan Embassy in Washington, D.C.
 The Iranian government claimed the United States has trumped-up charges they were involved with the 9/11 attacks.